Name | django-kafka JSON |

 Default: `None`

-Defines the default retry settings.
+Defines the configuration of the default retry settings.
 See [retries](#retries).

 #### `DEAD_LETTER_TOPIC_SUFFIX`